-According to the most recent Genworth Cost of Care Study, living longer has its advantages, but it also increases the likelihood of needing long-term care (LTC), which gets more and more expensive with each passing year.
+According to the most recent Genworth Cost of Care Study, living longer has its advantages but it also increases the likelihood you will need long-term care (LTC), which gets more and more expensive with each passing year.
 For example, in 2021, the annual national median cost of receiving care in an assisted living facility increased 4.65 percent to $54,000, whereas the national median cost of a home health aide increased 12.5 percent to more than $61,000 for the year.
-For a private room in a nursing home was $100,375 and $50,336 for an in-home health aid.
-Medicare covers only a limited number of days in a nursing home and similarly restricts approval of costs for in-home care.
-The best way to prepare for these expenses and ensure you continue to have a say in the care you receive, proper time should be spent budgeting and investigating the changing landscape of long-term care insurance options.
+For a private room in a skilled nursing home, the median annual costs in 2021 reached $108,405.
+It is important to note that Medicare covers only a limited number of days in a nursing home and similarly restricts approval of costs for in-home care.
+The best way to prepare for these rising expenses and ensure you continue to have a say in the care you receive, allocate proper time to budgeting and investigating the changing landscape of long-term care insurance options.

-When to begin thinking about long-term care insurance will depend on your lifestyle and genetics.
-In general, the annual costs for LTC policies increase as you age.
+When you should begin thinking about long-term care insurance depends on your lifestyle and your genetics.
+In general, the annual cost for an LTC policy increases as you age.
 The longer you wait to get insured, the more likely you will have a medical condition that may make it more difficult to secure coverage.
 On the other hand, the younger you are, the more premiums you will pay over your lifetime.
 In most instances, it is prudent to begin thinking about long-term care when you turn 50 years old.

 The two basic types of long-term care insurance are annual pay and asset-based policies.

-With an annual pay policy, you pay annual premiums with the expectation that the policy will pay out benefits in the amount and for the amount of time outlined in the policy to meet your anticipated needs.
+With an annual pay policy, you pay annual premiums with the expectation that you will receive benefits to meet your anticipated needs in the amount and for time outlined in your policy.
 Under certain circumstances, you may be able to deduct a portion of those premiums from your taxes.
 Consult with an experienced tax advisor who understands your unique situation.

-If you pass away before using any of the LTC benefits of an annual pay policy, you generally will forfeit the premiums you paid into the plan.
-However, many policies provide an option that allows you add a nonforfeiture benefit rider that provides you or your beneficiaries with a partial refund of premiums to you or your beneficiaries should the policy lapse.
+If you pass away before using any benefits of an annual pay LTC policy, you generally will forfeit the premiums you paid into the plan unless you add a nonforfeiture benefit rider that provides you or your beneficiaries with a partial refund of premiums should the policy lapse.
 However, this partial refund guarantee comes with the cost of higher annual premiums.

 As the long-term care insurance industry continues to evolve, new products are constantly being introduced to better meet the needs of an aging population.
 While these policies may not be available or appropriate for everyone, it is critical that you discuss with family members and/or advisors how you wish to be cared for, who you would want to oversee and deliver the care you need, and how can you fund that care when you need it.
 The guidance of an experienced financial advisor is a good way to start the conversation and review the pros and cons of all the long-term care options available to you.

-About the Author: Scott Montgomery is a director with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email email@example.com.
+About the Author: Scott Montgomery is a director with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
+For more information, call (954) 712-8888 or email firstname.lastname@example.org.

 Scott Montgomery is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.

 Investments mentioned may not be suitable for all investors.
 Life insurance and long-term care insurance policies have exclusions and/or limitations.
-The cost and availability of Long-Term Care insurance depends on factors such as age, health, and the type and amount of insurance purchased.
+The cost and availability of life insurance and long-term care insurance depend on factors such as age, health, and the type and amount of insurance purchased.
 As with most financial decisions, there are expenses associated with the purchase of life insurance and long-term care insurance.
 Life insurance policies commonly have mortality and expense charges.
 In addition, if a policy is surrendered prematurely, there may be surrender charges and income tax implications.
 Guarantees are based on the claims paying ability of the insurance company.